IAMSSROBINSON/u-front-end/06_project_blog/00_project_blog.md

   - : handle the event through an imported controller function
   - : change the way the card id is generated, instead of generating it on the component - generate it on the siteData as a key and set to the component through props

+- sort posts
+  - : when a Subject is clicked on from the homepage, iterate over the posts and filter out a list of the posts.subjects that include the value e.g. clicked on 'Philosophy', returns list of all the posts.subjects that contains the word philosophy.
+Then render this list of Cards in the main container and replace what is there.
+  - : show that the Subject clicked is selected